Each year during Wimbledon Belgravia finds itself being tagged in many a social media post regarding tennis players with hair loss.

 Gilles Muller’s hair loss

 Nadal’s opponent, Gilles Muller, also showed such clear signs of hair loss that he was described by BBC commentators as ‘receding’.
-Muller’s male pattern hair loss appears to be at a fairly advanced stage with thinning on top as well as a receding hairline.
+Muller’s male pattern baldness appears to be at a fairly advanced stage with thinning on top as well as a receding hairline.

 Whilst the German player does not seem troubled by losing his hair, he does play with a cap on to protect his visible scalp from the sun.
-If he wanted to provide his head with more natural coverage from the sun, his stage and pattern of hair loss looks like it is still at the level where a bespoke treatment course featuring recommended formulations of high strength minoxidil could help to regrow his hair.
+If he wanted to provide his head with more natural coverage from the sun, his stage and pattern of hair loss looks like it is still at the level where a treatment course featuring the MHRA licensed and FDA approved medications may be beneficial.

 If you are experiencing thinning hair on top or a receding hairline like Nadal or Muller, professional advice is available during a free consultation.
 An experienced hair loss specialist can provide a diagnosis of your condition and talk you through effective, proven options for regrowing hair without surgery, so that you are fully informed of your choices.